mrsimo/Web-UI-for-Serviio/README.txt

                      - Fixed resource type for OS
                      - Serviidb OS item are now enabled by default
                      - Fixed a bug where scrollbar is not clickable in certain tables in Chrome
+                     - Selectable event is now canceled on iPhone switch on status tab
+                     - Deleted obsolete code which interfered with iPhone switch
+					 - Video now again preselected while adding new online sources
+- 1.5.4 - 10/31/2014 - Removed redundant code
+					 - Added button to check stream URL while adding or editing online sources
+					 - Fixed bug for not providing parameters for REST API call postAction
+					 - Updated page icon
+					 - Improved error handling and error information output
+					 - Fixed metadata rescan and library refresh
+					 - Fixed refresh button in status tab
+					 - Names of online sources can now contain characters like ' < > &
+					 - Updated to jQuery 1.9.1
+					 - Updated datatables and ColVis to latest nightly builds
+					 - Fix a bug where occasionally a selected local folder cannot be added or a wrong selection dialog might appear
+					 - Updated Serviio version check
+					 - Added page reload after OS import and license upload
+					 - Fixed license upload
+					 - Multilanguage updates
+					 - Preparations for Serviio API update

 ANNOUNCEMENTS:
 http://forum.serviio.org/viewtopic.php?f=17&t=12593